MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/5_Inegrating_With_Office.md

 ## Create an event in the Outlook calendar

-In the UWP project go to **Helpers/OutlookHelper.cs** SetAppintment method and follow these steps:
+In the UWP project go to **Helpers/OutlookHelper.cs** SetAppointment method and follow these steps:

 - Delete the code